AGOA: The U.S.-Africa Trade Program

 Development

 AGOA is a trade preference program established in 2000 as part of broader legislation President Bill Clinton enacted to strengthen U.S. trade ties with Africa and the Caribbean.
 The act is unilateral, meaning it does not require African countries to lower their own barriers to U.S. goods, though it encourages them to do so.
-President Clinton saw the policy as a way to boost growth and bolster democratic ideals across the continent.
+Clinton saw the policy as a way to boost growth and bolster democratic ideals across the continent.
 He also said it would strengthen the U.S. economy by opening markets with “hundreds of millions of potential consumers” to American producers and help African countries develop and diversify their economies.

 Which countries take part in it?